Shell Recharge project

 • UI Design

-A full redesign under pressure from legislation and a tight deadline.
+A redesign under the pressure of legislation and a tight deadline.

-Shell Recharge Solutions' customer support tool needed a complete redesign to comply with BCR and GDPR legislation.
-Not a wish list — a hard requirement, within six months.
+Shell Recharge Solutions' customer support tool had to be completely redesigned to comply with BCR and GDPR legislation.
+Not a wish list, but a hard requirement, within six months.
 The tool is used by support staff to help customers remotely with technical issues.
-Every day of delay had direct consequences for customers and staff alike.
+An application, in other words, where every day of delay has direct consequences for both customers and staff.

 🔍 Understanding how staff help customers

-Before starting to design, I wanted to understand how support staff used the application day to day.
-I used design thinking methods to do this: listening in on calls, observing how they used the tools, conducting interviews, and analysing everything together.
-This showed me not just what people said could be better, but what was actually happening in practice.
+Before I started designing, I wanted to understand how support staff used the application day to day.
+I did this through design thinking methods: listening in on conversations and observing how they used the tools, conducting interviews, and analysing all of it.
+That way I saw not only what people said could be improved, but also what actually happened in practice.

 Based on those insights, I organised stakeholder workshops to test two things:

-• What are the product requirements relative to other internal tools, and do they connect well?
+• What are the product needs in relation to other internal tools, and do they align well with each other?

-• What do end users actually want to see?
-I validated this through co-creation with users, walking through the current application together and brainstorming improvements.
+• What does the end user want to see?
+I validated this through co-creation with the users, going through the current application together and brainstorming improvements.

-⚙️ Thinking technically as part of the design process
+⚙️ Thinking along technically as part of the design

-The tool was heavily dependent on integrations with other systems.
-Rather than waiting for development to tell me what was possible, I actively dug into the technical landscape myself.
-I evaluated where existing integrations could be improved to give staff better insight, and made sure the design made optimal use of what was technically feasible.
+The tool relied heavily on integrations with other systems.
+Instead of waiting for what development could deliver, I actively dug into the technical possibilities.
+I evaluated where existing integrations could be improved to give staff more insight, and made sure the design made optimal use of what was possible.

-That technical understanding was essential for designing a tool that doesn't just look good, but can also be realistically built within the available time.
+This technical insight was essential to design a tool that not only looks good, but can also be realistically built within the set timeframe.

 🎨 From validation to final design

 I validated the improved design with users.
-Then I developed it into a final, documented design in Figma.
+After that, I developed it into a final, documented design in Figma.

-But I didn't just deliver a design for the deadline.
-I also designed a future version with improvement recommendations, so the team had a clear direction to build towards after my engagement ended.
+But I didn't just deliver the design for the deadline.
+I also designed a future version with points for improvement, so the team had a clear direction to keep building on after my departure.

 ✅ Outcome

-All required features were delivered on time and integrated coherently within the set deadline.
-Support staff were able to help customers more effectively thanks to the new functionality.
-At handover, a fully worked-out vision for the next version of the tool was ready to go.
+All required features were integrated on time and in a logical way within the set timeframe.
+Support staff were now able to help customers better thanks to the new functionality.
+On delivery, there was also a fully developed vision ready for the next version of the tool.

 Interested?
 Leave a message!